ketilroed/language-fluka/README.md

-## language-fluka
+## FLUKA input file syntax highlighting

-First attempt to make syntax highlighting for fluka input files in the Atom editor.
+Adds syntax highlighting to FLUKA input files in the Atom editor.

-Supported:
+Contributions are appreciated.
+Please fork repository  and open pull requests to add functionality.

-- Main keywords for cards (not yet for geometry)
+### Version

-- Comments
+- 0.0.0 -
-- #define
+  - First commit.
+For the moment the supported features are only comments, some main keywords for cards (not yet geometry cards), and #define.